xiu-shi/Xiu-s-ML-Playbook/README.md

 ## 📇 About Me

-I'm Xiu (Janet) — the Creative Technologist, the storyteller, the data-powered strategist.
+I'm Xiu (Janet) — the Creative Technologist, the Data Storyteller, the Data-powered Strategist.
 My mission is to bridge cloud, AI, and human impact through education and experimentation.

 📍 [LinkedIn](https://linkedin.com/in/janetxiushi)